solspace/ee-freeform/documentation/channel-fieldtype.md

-# Field type
+# Channel Fieldtype

-Freeform includes a channel field type that allows you to attach forms to Channel Entries, so that you can display a form with your entry automatically inside the  [Channel:Entries](https://docs.expressionengine.com/v3/channel/channel_entries.html) tag.
+Freeform includes a channel fieldtype that allows you to attach forms to Channel Entries, so that you can display a form with your entry automatically inside the  [Channel:Entries](https://docs.expressionengine.com/v3/channel/channel_entries.html) tag.
 This method does force using a [Formatting Template](formatting-templates.md) to control its output.

 Here's an overview on how to use this field type: